linnykoleh/Spring/Notes.md

 #### Around

+- Around advice is the most powerful of the advice types.
+- Around advice can be used for all of the use-cases for AOP
+- Can chose to execute the join point or not.
+- Can chose to return any return value from the execution of the join point or return some other return value.
 - Executed before and after (around) a join point.
 - The around advice is the most powerful type of advice, because it encapsulates the target method and has control over its execution, meaning that the advice decides whether the target method is called, and if so, when.
-- The type `ProceedingJoinPoint` inherits from JoinPoint and adds the `proceed()` method that is used to call the target method
+- The type `ProceedingJoinPoint` inherits from `JoinPoint` and adds the `proceed()` method that is used to call the target method

 ![alt text](images/aop/Screenshot_5.png "Screenshot_5")